RafaelSdeSouza/capivara/README.md

 ### Basic Usage: MaNGA Data Cube

-This example demonstrates how to use **capivara** to process an IFU datacube from the MaNGA survey, with dimensions [74, 74, 4563].
-The data is flattened for segmentation:
+This example demonstrates how to use **capivara** to process an IFU datacube from the MaNGA survey:

 ```R
 require(capivara)